-Low organic productivity in endmember 1 is likely an effect of hot, oligotrophic surface waters as indicated by combined negative bulk δ^{18} O and δ^{13} C. Maximum symbiont activity and skeletal calcification occurred during winter, whereas they were low during summer time, likely because light saturation was reached at excessive summer SSTs causing photoinhibiton, bleaching or expulsion of photosynthetic algae (Mc-Connaughey, 1989).
-A shallow depth of growth seems not to be a significant factor here, because fluctuations between both endmember stages are recorded by many corals (Fig. 4).
+Low organic productivity in endmember 1 is likely an effect of hot, oligotrophic surface waters as indicated by combined negative bulk δ^{18} O and δ^{13} C. Maximum symbiont activity and skeletal calcification occurred during winter, whereas they were low during summer time, likely because light saturation was reached at excessive summer SSTs causing photoinhibition, bleaching or expulsion of photosynthetic algae (McConnaughey, 1989).
+A shallow depth of growth of the corals seems not to be the crucial factor here, because many corals record fluctuations between both endmember stages (Fig. 4).
 Expulsion of symbiotic algae is perhaps the most likely cause because modern Solenastrea dominating our samples is known to be facultatively zooxanthellate (Allmon, 1992).
 Under the cooler annual SSTs of endmember 2, organic productivity and skeletal calcification were high, particularly during summer.
 Organic production, planktonic and/or zooxanthellate, were on average higher than in scenario 1, and maximum production during summer likely reflects the positive interference of planktonic and zooxanthellate productivity on skeletal δ^{13} C during the warm and sunny season in a context of longer-term upwelling.
 Because recorded SST seasonality was high under these conditions, upwelling is likely to have been less intense during summer or to have been complemented by pronounced winter cooling.
-In present Florida, exceptionally cool winter seasons occur during El Niño events.
-A permanent El Niño-like configuration has been suggested to exist during the Pliocene (Wara et al., 2005), however, this has been shown to be paralleled by persistent interannual variability (Scroxton et al., 2011; Watanabe et al., 2011).
+Winter cooling is compatible with the recent upwelling systems on the western Florida shelf, i.e. a positive interaction of an intensified LC and wind systems favouring Ekman transport of subsurface waters onto the shelf and into the shallow water zone (Fernald and Purdum, 1981; Li and Weisberg, 1999).
+This inference is in agreement with notions of an intensified LC during interglacials (Nürnberg et al., 2008).
+The high sea levels during interglacials may have further promoted intrusions of nutrient-rich water masses in the shallow water zone.
+In present-day Florida, exceptionally wet and cool winter seasons also occur during El Niño events.
+Subdecadal, El Niño-type cyclicity has been shown to be present in sclerochronology records from corals in Florida and the Pacific and may explain the interannual variability of our data sets (Roulier and Quinn, 1995; Watanabe et al., 2011).